Gecko05/cpp_for_c/Notes.md

 ```

 As a rule of thumb, any time a class needs an explicit copy constructor defined, it also needs an assignment operator defined.
 This is usually the case when the object allocates its own memory.
+Overloading both the assignment and plus operators doesn't imply that operator+= is overloaded.
+Operators for which there is no normal expectation should not be overloaded.

 ## Keywords